-Midterm Exam 30% (October 21) Assignment 30% (Due November 11) Final Exam 40%
+Midterm Exam 30% (February 9) The Cover of the Rolling Stone Assignment 30% (Due March 15)

-Midterm and Final Exam:
+Final Exam 40% (Final Exam Period) Midterm and Final Exam:

-There will be one Midterm exam held in class on October 21 and a Final exam held during the December Exam period.
+There will be one Midterm exam held in class on February 9 and a Final exam held during the Spring Exam period.
 Electronic devices are not permitted in either exam.

-Assignment:
+Cover of the Rolling Stone:

-Students will write a 6 page (double-spaced) paper discussing either a cultural artifact or production and its significance to the evolution of American popular culture.
-The paper should use a minimum of five secondary sources (books, monographs, journal articles) from the Weldon Library including at least one journal article and book.
+In the very first edition of Rolling Stone, founder and publisher Jann Wenner explicitly stated the magazine "is not just about the music, but about the things and attitudes that music embraces."
+This assignment gives you the opportunity to realize that vision.
+You will be required to write a 6 page (double-spaced) article for Rolling Stone magazine discussing how the culture of rock'n'roll-its sight, sound or spectacle-as reflected in an artist, a band, a song, or an album commented on, furthered or symbolized the societal change of that particular era.
+Your article should use a minimum of five secondary sources (books, monographs, journal articles) from the Weldon Library including at least one journal article and book.
 On-line material is acceptable only in certain cases which must be verified by the professor or Teaching Assistant.
 All citations should appear as footnotes or endnotes and follow Chicago Style in format.
-The essay will be due in class on November 11.
+The article will be due in class on March 15.

-Assignment Submission

-Hardcopies of all assignments are to be submitted in class as well as electronically to turnitin.com by the time that class has started.
+Assignment Submission Hardcopies of all assignments are to be submitted in class as well as electronically to turnitin.com by the time that class has started.
 "Students agree that by taking this course all required papers may be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com website."
 Late assignments will be penalized 5% the first day and 2% each subsequent day.
 Late assignments handed in after the last day of class will not be accepted.
 Students must complete this assignment to pass the course.
 Statement on Plagiarism: